-A faculty or staff member may accept food, lodging, transportation, or entertainment from persons or entities he or she knows or reasonably should know are interested in or likely to become interested in a contract, purchase, payment, claim, decision, or transaction involving the exercise of the employee's discretion only if the faculty or staff member is a "guest" as defined by Texas law.
-A member is a "guest" if the person or a representative of the entity providing the food, lodging, transportation, or entertainment is present at the time the food, lodging, transportation, or entertainment is received or enjoyed by the member.
+A faculty or staff employee may accept food, lodging, transportation, or entertainment from persons or entities they know or reasonably should know are interested in or likely to become interested in a contract, purchase, payment, claim, decision, or transaction involving the exercise of the employee's discretion only if the employee is a "guest" as defined by Texas law.
+An employee is a "guest" if the person or a representative of the entity providing the food, lodging, transportation, or entertainment is present at the time the food, lodging, transportation, or entertainment is received or utilized by the employee.
 The President is required to report any such benefits valued at over \$250 on his annual disclosure statement filed with the Texas Ethics Commission.